 Saturday, August 2nd

 Don't overlook this one when organizing your next mock medieval battle: it's a crossbow with a special pull-back mechanism for projecting deadly missiles.
 The last part of the word shares an ancestor with ballistic — namely, ballista, yet another medieval death-dealing machine.

 Once you've rejected the ordinary wintry as a characterization for the season, the choice gets all literary and Latinate.
 Brumal is probably the rarest and least used of a trio of English adjectives characterizing winter, the other two being hibernal and hiemal.

 Monday, August 4th

 Our Father Word of the Day:

 It's a prayer!
 It's a device!
 It's both!
-The word is Latin for "our father," and denotes the Christian prayer that begins thus.
-From there, the word came to denote a regularly recurring bead on a rosary when said prayer was to be recited and from there, the word was used to denote a continuous lift or elevator with platforms, because of its resemblance to a rosary.
+The word is Latin for "our father," and refers to the Christian prayer that begins thus.
+From there, the word came to mean a regularly recurring bead on a rosary when said prayer was to be recited and from there, the word was used to denote a continuous lift or elevator with platforms, because of its resemblance to a rosary.

 Tuesday, August 5th

 Words beginning with the Greek-derived prefix xero- ("dry") may well enjoy a renaissance, as global warming and other factors give us more deserty things to talk about.
 A xerophyte is a desert plant, or a plant that will thrive in desert conditions.
 The other part of the word, -phyte, is Greek for "plant."